endpoints4s/endpoints4s/documentation/manual/src/doc/comparison.md

 etc.), so, in general, one HTTP endpoint is used for one remote call (though the library also supports multiplexing in case users don’t care about the underlying HTTP protocol).

-Last, Autowire, Remotely and Lagom can not generate documentation of the commmunication protocol.
+Last, Autowire, Remotely, Mu, and Lagom can not generate documentation of the communication protocol.

-## Swagger / Thrift / Protobuf
+## Swagger / Thrift / gRPC

-Solutions such as Swagger, Thrift and Google Protocol Buffers generate the client and server code based on a protocol definition.
+Solutions such as Swagger, Thrift, and gRPC generate the client and server code based on a protocol definition written in a custom language.
 We believe that generated code is hard to reason about and to integrate and keep in sync with code written by developers.
 Also, the protocol is defined in a dedicated language (JSON dialect or custom language) which